 What are some good ideas for outings with my Little?

 Share an activity that gives you something in common to talk about.
 Buy a comic book to read together.
 Play a board game.
 Hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
 You want to select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!

 Can I bring my spouse, a friend or family member on outings?

-It’s important for you and your Little Brother to get to know each other, and this can happen best on a one-to-one basis.
+It’s important for you and your Little to get to know each other, and this can happen best on a one-to-one basis.
 The main focus is the friendship you develop with your Little and the impact you have on his life.
 A Match Support Specialist would be happy to discuss any questions or concerns you might have.

 What kind of support can I expect from Big Brothers Big Sisters once I get matched?

-Once you are matched with your Little Brother, a Match Support Specialist from the agency will be in regular contact with you to provide assistance and give feedback.
+Once you are matched with your Little, a Match Support Specialist from the agency will be in regular contact with you to provide assistance and give feedback.
 Any time you are unsure about what to do or how to handle a situation, you will have a Match Support Specialist there to help.
 They’ll help you with ideas for activities, guidance for handling possible difficult situations, and feedback on how you are making a difference.

 Will I become a replacement parent?